-- Was the transmission-to-cooler pressure checked; and found to be excessive?
-If the return line has very low pressure compared to the transmission-to-cooler pressure line, check for a restricted cooler or cooler lines.
+- Was there excessive pressure from the transmission-to-cooler?
+If the return line has very low pressure compared to the transmission-to-cooler pressure line; check for a restricted cooler or cooler lines.

 - What condition was the throw out bearing in?

-How Does The Torque Converter Exert Force On The Crankshaft
+So, How Does The Torque Converter, Exert Force On The Crankshaft

 Special Thanks to Lance Wiggins and ATRA for Great Information